htn-dev/Python-projects/README.md

 # Python-projects

-# A collection of simple python projects
+# A collection of interesting python projects